Tag Archives: morocco overland

 Recording and saving a tracklog

-For most travellers that will do: pick up the tracklog you want and follow it to the end; the Gaia Overland map is pretty good in Morocco.
+For most travellers that will do: pick up the tracklog you want and follow it; the Gaia Overland map is pretty good in Morocco.
 I’m a bit different in that I’m over-recording a new, live track plus adding waypoints with distances and take notes.

 Another drag on the Gaia is having to re-centre your location and the full screen map every time you do an input.
-And I wish the map scale bottom left could be made less opaque, or not opaque at all; same with the zoom buttons though of course you can spread two fingers to do the same.
-Occasionally Gaia freezes and needs a restart, but the Garmin crashes occasionally too.
+And I wish the map scale bottom left could be made less opaque, or not opaque at all; same with the zoom buttons, though of course you can spread two fingers to do the same.
+Occasionally Gaia freezes and needs a restart, but my Montana freezes often and need the battery removing.

-It took me a while to get the key differences between these two devices (see red/green comparisons above).
+It took me a while to fully get the key differences between these two devices (see red/green comparisons above).
 One just does nav (plus a crumby camera), the other is an internetable phablet that does everything a smartphone can do, but nearly as easily as a laptop.
 Feet up, when the navigating is over, a phablet can come into its own.
-And once you’re back on wifi or 4G you can shoot off your recorded and saved nav data to your Gaia cloud, your email or wherever.
+And once you’re back on wifi or 4G your recorded and saved nav data shoots off to you Gaia cloud automatically.
 Then catch up on the news, other emails, twitter off your photos or watch a movie.

 Duncan said initially he took both Montana and Gaia iPad on his nav jobs, now he relies on the iPad.
 I suppose alone and travelling at my own pace, I could rely just on the tablet too, though on a bike it would need a secure or shake-proof mount somewhere.